Why Brazil's new star man Raphinha craves a leading role at Leeds United

-Why Brazil's new star winger Raphinha craves a leading role at Leeds United
+Why Brazil's new star Raphinha craves a leading role at Leeds United

 Raphinha lives for the pressure of being Leeds United’s main man in the Premier League.

-The 24-year-old, set for World Cup Qualifying action against Argentina with Brazil tonight, has become a key part of Marcelo Bielsa’s Whites line-up since joining the Elland Road ranks in October last year.
+The 24-year-old, set for World Cup Qualifying action against Argentina with Brazil tomorrow night, has become a key part of Marcelo Bielsa’s Whites line-up since joining the Elland Road ranks in October last year.

 He adjusted quickly to life in the top flight of English football – scoring six goals and recording nine assists in his debut campaign – and has started in hot form once again this season, having found the back of the net five times in 10 league matches.